 Belief #3: “My customers might be upset if they paid a different price from someone else”

 Debunked: Similar to the point above, if resorts clearly and regularly communicate with their customers about how dynamic pricing works, customers’ expectations will align with their strategy.
-As long as a customer understands why they paid the price for their ticket (when they bought, and the date they bought for), they are unlikely to be upset if the customer next to them in line paid a different rate.
+As long as a customer understands why they paid the price for their ticket — when they bought it and the date they bought for — they are unlikely to be upset if the customer next to them in line paid a different rate.
 For comparison, if you pulled into the parking lot and booked your hotel the night of your stay, would you be upset that the customer who booked three weeks earlier got a better deal?
 Likely not.
 In addition, customers at a ski resort or amusement park at any given time are likely to have paid different rates from one another already between group sales, season passes, comp tickets, “bring-a-friend” deals, etc.

 Belief #4: “I need one system to do everything”

 Debunked: While it is tempting and rationale to desire a single technology system to handle all of the needs across your resort or attraction (e.g. ticket sales, CRM, POS, birthday party sales, accounting, etc.), the reality is that you won’t get best-in-class for each of your needs if you rely on a single system.
 Modern technology is built to enable companies to stitch together best-in-class components so they can get the optimal solution for their specific situation in each category.
 At our company, we use Google for email, Microsoft for productivity, Slack for communications, and Salesforce.com for CRM.
 The quality of individual solutions that each of these provides far outweighs the ease of using the same tools from one vendor like Microsoft or Google.
 And with light integration and process change these tools work.

 Overall, when a dynamic pricing strategy is implemented carefully and strategically, both businesses and their customers will see great results.